ikmb/TOFU-MAaPO/README.md

     -c tofu.config \
     --reads '*_R{1,2}.fastq.gz' \
     --humann \
+    --metaphlan_db /path/to/store/metaphlan/db \
     --humann_db '/path/to/store/humann/db' \
     --outdir results
 ```

+**Hint:** The paths for the databases can also be entered in the config file, so that you no longer need to enter them in the command line call.

 ### Running assembly module
 **We strongly recommend creating [your own configuration file](/docs/hostgenome.md) for all example runs below.**